-February 5, 2010 (Washington, DC) - As Oregon considers whether to repeal an antiquated ban on religiously observant teachers in its public schools, seventeen (17) interfaith, civil rights, and Bar association organizations, led by the Sikh Coalition, issued a group letter yesterday urging Oregon's legislature to overturn the ban and give equal opportunity to religious minorities in the state.
+February 5, 2010 (Washington, DC) - As Oregon considers whether to repeal an antiquated ban on religiously observant teachers in its public schools, seventeen (17) interfaith, civil rights, and Bar association organizations, led by the Sikh Coalition, issued a group letter yesterday urging Oregon's legislature to overturn the where to get viagra in canada ban and www.fgiltd.co.uk give equal opportunity to religious minorities in the state.

 Click here to read the group letter initiated by the Sikh Coalition